amanoxsolutions/mlops-realtime-data-ingestion/doc/MLOPS.md

 8. Register the trained model if its accuracy passes the threshold.
 ## Deploying the Model
 Once the model is registered in SageMaker, it must be manually approved in order to be deployed in the staging environment first.
 The approval of the model will automatically trigger the "Model Deploy" pipeline.
 This pipeline performs 3 main actions.
-1. As the model has been approved, we take this new model accuracy as the new model threshold – if it is better (lower is better for our metric) than the existing one – and update the SSM parameter.
+1. As the model has been approved, we take this new model accuracy as the new model threshold (taking into account the update_rate parameter) – if it is better (lower is better for our metric) than the existing one – and update the SSM parameter.
 You might not want to do that for your use case, as you might have fixed business/legal metric that you must match.
 But for this demo we decided to update the model accuracy as new models are retrained, hopefully building an increasingly accurate models as time passes.
 2. A first AWS CodeDeploy stage deploys the new model behind an Amazon SageMaker endpoint which can then be used to predict 5 data points in the future.
 3. Once the model has been deployed behind the staging endpoint, the pipeline has a manual approval stage before deploying the new model in production.
 If approved, then a second AWS CodeDeploy stage deploys the new model behind a second Amazon SageMaker endpoint for production.

+__How is the model accuracy threshold updated?__

+Custom Metric:

+For this demo we chose a simple approach: if the new model mean quantile loss is lower than the existing threshold, we add to the new model mean quantile loss, the difference between the existing threshold minus the new model mean quantile loss multiplied by the `update_rate` (set by the model build pipeline parameter file `model-build-params.json`):

+`new_threshold = new_model_mean_quatile loss + (new_threshold - new_model_mean_quatile loss) * update_rate`

+We do this not to update the monitoring threshold too quickly, otherwise if we were lucky to train a model which performed very good on the validation data for that particular run, we might set the bar too high (set the mean quantile loss threshold too low in our case) and subsequent predictions will fail to pass the new threshold immediately after deployment.

+Built-in Model Monitoring:

+If the `register_new_baseline` parameter of the `QualityCheckStep` step of the SageMaker pipeline is set to True, SageMaker automatically takes the last model metric as the new baseline for monitoring and we can't influence like we do for the custom metric the rate at which we want to update the monitoring threshold.
 ## SageMaker Model Monitoring
 The SageMaker service includes a model monitoring functionality, which can only be run on a schedule.
 At high level it simply compares predicted values from the model endpoints to ground truth values, computes an accuracy metric and raises an alarm if the accuracy is below the threshold stored in the constraints.json file (created during the model training in our case).
 ### How is the Monitoring Metric Computed?